casoon/dragonfly-docs/docs/getting-started/styles.md

 category: Getting Started
 ---

-# Styles in the Casoon UI Design System
+# Styles in the Casoon UI Design system

-The Casoon UI Design System offers a comprehensive collection of CSS styles and utility classes that are based on design tokens and ensure consistent, responsive, and accessible user interfaces.
+The Casoon UI Design system offers a comprehensive collection of CSS styles and utility classes that are based on design tokens and ensure consistent, responsive, and accessible user interfaces.

 ## Overview